 Meet Dr. Bernadette Pivarunas

-Dr. Pivarunas was born and raised in Chicago, but for the last ten plus years has called Colorado home.
+Dr. Pivarunas was raised in Chicago, but for the last 11+ years has called Colorado home, spending the first decade in Fort Collins before returning to her urban roots and moving to Denver.

-She enjoys yoga, hiking, documentaries, culinary adventures, hosting, and traveling.
+A proud Swiftie, she also enjoys yoga, culinary adventures, and traveling.

 Pronouns: she/her/hers